baymotion/smax/README.md

         my_device.start()
         # Run the state machine.
         reactor.run()
+        # We won't get here unless someone calls reactor.cancel.

 A single reactor instance can handle any number of state machines.
 Once you have a reactor, you can create the state machine instance; for the state machine to enter the initial state(s) you must call "start" on it.

+Smax will translate the state machine specification and generate an implementation class named by the **machine** clause (MyStateMachine).
+You can look at the generated code by passing an optional save_generated_python parameter to smax.load; save_generated_python will be called with the text string containing the generated python code.
+Here is an excerpt from the generated code:

+    class MyStateMachine(object):
+        def __init__(self, reactor):
+            ...
+        def start(self):
+            ...
+        def end(self):
+            ...
+        def ev_ack(self):
+            ...

+All events are presented as methods you can call on the state machine instance.

 ### Reactor